What's in a 409A Valuation Report and How to Read It

 Pulley's in-house valuations team handles your 409A with care, using proven methodologies and providing full audit support.
 Our reports clearly document the process, assumptions, and rationale behind each valuation.

 In the rare event an auditor questions the 409A, we stand behind our work and defend it on your behalf.
-This approach has helped us maintain a 100% audit pass rate with Big 4 firms.
+Pulley has completed more than 2,000 409A valuations with a 100% audit pass rate with Big 4 firms.

 ASC 718 reporting in one place